// never run npm install on your machine again

 Open an interactive shell.
 With your agent forwarded.

-machine update <p>
+machine claude <p>

-machine rebuild <p>
+machine run <p>

 machine destroy <p>

 Rage-quit a machine.
-Disk, state, secrets, all gone.
+Disk, state, secrets, all gone. machine up to start fresh.

 machine doctor

-machine ps
+machine list

 machine secrets <p>